dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 A resource  is always derived from at least one other resource.
 The most generic resource class DSP offers is _"Resource"_.
 A resource may additionally also be derived from resources defined in external ontologies.
-The following parent predefined resources are provided by Knora:
+The following parent predefined resources are provided by DSP:

   - `Resource` A generic "thing" that represents an item from the real world
   - `StillImageRepresentation`: An object that is connected to a still image